 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-This dark power puts the people Jean cares about in danger and, in her search for answers, Jean learns of a great secret that Charles Xavier (James McAvoy) has been keeping from her since she was a child.
+This dark power puts the people Jean cares about in great danger, and in her search for answers, Jean learns of a great secret that Charles Xavier (James McAvoy) has been keeping from her since she was a child.
 Magneto (Michael Fassbender) and his brotherhood of mutants set out to stop Jean before anyone else gets hurt, while Charles and the X-Men try to save her.
 Unfortunately, they are not the only ones trying to find Jean, as a mysterious entity (Jessica Chastain) has her sights set on the power that Jean now possesses.

 The Pros & Cons